evanj/dlprotoc-rs/README.md

 This downloads pre-compiled executables on Github, which is somewhat dangerous.
 You need to trust:

-* The author of this crate (me!
-Evan Jones)
-  * I manually add SHA256 hashes for protoc releases, to allow them to be downloaded.
-  * I wrote this crate.
-Let's hope it is mostly free from bugs
+* The SHA256 hashes embedded in the source code are for protoc binaries that are non-malicious.
+The hashes are from Google's Github releases.
+* The crate does not have bugs, and will not run protoc binaries that have not been seen before.
-* Crates.io: To give you a non-malicious version of this crate.
+* Crates.io: Must give you a non-malicious version of this crate.
-* Github: To provide the protoc binaries that Google uploaded.
-* Google Protobuf maintainers: To upload non-malicious protoc binaries to Github.
+* Google Protobuf maintainers: Uploads non-malicious protoc binaries to Github.

 ## Updating to new protoc releases (for maintainers)